zimeon/iiif-ld-demo/iiif_ld/README.md

 <http://zimeon.com/me> <http://xmlns.com/foaf/0.1/name> "Simeon" .
 ```

 (Don't worry about the fact that the playground tab is labelled "N-Quads", triples in the default graph are represented identically to ntriples output (see [N-Quads spec](https://www.w3.org/TR/n-quads/#simple-triples)).
-The IIIF specifications do no make use of named graphs.)
+The IIIF specifications do not make use of named graphs.)

 In the above we supplied the `@context` inline.
 It can alternatively be specified by reference.
 In the example below we use a context on the `json-ld.org` site, which includes the same definition of `name`.
 Hence, the JSON-LD: